robertwaszkowski/lcdp-it-skills/README.md

 For instance, under Zoho Creator's "UI model" section, we see "+ Screen templates / Zoho - Pre-built Apps".
 This signifies that Zoho Creator offers pre-built templates and components that business users can leverage to design the user interface  without needing to code from scratch.

+The data table we examined offers valuable insights into the skills required for various aspects of low-code development platforms (LCDPs).
+While "+" signs highlight features designed for users with minimal coding experience, a closer look reveals lingering skill gaps that still necessitate IT expertise.

+Here's how the table itself points to these gaps:

+* **Missing Business-Friendly Solutions**: While most platforms offer pre-built UI components (e.g., Zoho Creator - "+ Screen templates / Zoho - Pre-built Apps"), some lack similar solutions for data fetching or database design.
+This suggests these areas might require more technical knowledge, potentially involving SQL queries or database modeling (e.g., Mendix - "Fetching data" has no "+" sign).
+* **Emphasis on Technical Skills**: Several sections across all platforms highlight the need for technical skills like JavaScript, Java, and relational databases (e.g., Mendix - "Application logic," "Design and development").
+This indicates that for complex application logic or custom functionalities, IT specialists with programming expertise are likely needed.
+Advanced Deployment Options: While some platforms offer user-friendly deployment options like SaaS (e.g., MS PowerApps - "+ Software as a Service"), others mention technical aspects like Docker or Kubernetes (e.g., Mendix - "Deployment").
+Navigating these could necessitate IT involvement for a smooth deployment process.

+It's important to remember that the "+" sign is a relative indicator.
+While it highlights features designed for business users, some level of technical understanding might still be necessary to utilize them effectively.
+For instance, a platform might offer a pre-built connector (+"Sign in with Google"), but configuring it for a specific use case could require knowledge of authentication protocols (e.g., OAuth).

+Low-code development platforms (LCDPs) have undeniably democratized application creation.
+The data table we examined serves as a testament to this, highlighting features marked with "+" signs that cater to users with minimal coding experience.
+These user-friendly functionalities empower a new breed of citizen developers – business users who can actively contribute to building applications.

+However, despite the progress, the data table also reveals limitations.
+The absence of "+" signs in certain sections (e.g., data fetching, complex logic development) suggests that for now, LCDPs  don't enable citizen developers to  build entire applications independently.
+Technical expertise  remains necessary, particularly for tasks requiring knowledge of APIs, data modeling, or complex programming.

+This highlights the current state of LCDPs: a bridge between traditional IT-driven development and a future powered by citizen developers.
+As these platforms evolve, we can expect further advancements that simplify technical aspects and empower citizen developers to handle a broader range of tasks.
+The future might see the data table filled with "+" signs, signifying a true low-code environment where citizen developers can build entire applications without extensive IT intervention.

+In essence, LCDPs are on a trajectory towards enabling citizen development, but the destination – a completely code-free application creation by business users –  might not be quite within reach yet.
+The data table serves as a roadmap, showcasing the progress made and hinting at the exciting possibilities that lie ahead for low-code development.

+## Conclusions

+In conclusion, low-code development platforms represent a significant shift in the realm of application development.
+Traditionally, building software solutions required a dedicated team of IT professionals with specialized skillsets.
+Low-code platforms disrupt this paradigm by offering a development environment that caters to both business and IT users.
+This empowers a wider range of individuals to contribute to the creation of software, fostering collaboration and accelerating development lifecycles.

+The "+" sign throughout the data table presented in the paper acts as a roadmap, highlighting features specifically designed to aid business users with minimal coding experience.
+These user-friendly functionalities allow business stakeholders to participate actively in the development process, ensuring that the final product aligns closely with real-world business needs.
+This collaborative approach bridges the gap between technical capabilities and business requirements, leading to applications that are more user-centric and solve real problems.

+The data table underscores the value of LCDPs in democratizing application development.
+However, it also reveals lingering skill gaps that necessitate IT involvement.
+These gaps highlight the importance of a collaborative approach where business users leverage the platform's user-friendly features,  and IT specialists  bridge the technical divide to ensure application security, scalability, and successful development.

+As low-code technology continues to mature, we can expect even more user-friendly features and drag-and-drop functionalities.
+This will further democratize application development, empowering a broader range of users – from marketing specialists to citizen developers – to contribute meaningfully to the software creation process.
+This shift has the potential to unlock a wave of innovation within organizations, allowing them to build custom applications that address specific needs and propel them ahead of the competition.
+While low-code platforms may not replace traditional development entirely, they offer a powerful tool for businesses seeking to bridge the IT skills gap and accelerate their digital transformation journey.

 Similarly, under  Mendix's "Fetching data" section, there's no "+" sign.
 This suggests that data fetching in Mendix might require more technical knowledge, perhaps involving SQL queries.

 In essence, the "+" sign highlights functionalities within the platform that cater to business users with minimal coding experience.